deansher/aider/design_docs/restructure_prompts/plan_restructure_prompts.md

 - specific plans for meeting those requirements
 - our findings as we analyze our code along the way

+For major step of the work, (each top-level bullet of each "### ( ) task" section) we will follow this process:

+- Make sure our plan is current.
+- Make sure we have the information we need for our next step.
+  - Writing down any new findings in this document.
+  - Correct anything we previously misunderstood.
+- Make sure existing unit tests pass.
+- Consider whether to add unit tests or do manual testing before making the code changes.
+- Make the code changes.
+- Run the unit tests.
+- Manually validate the change.

 We only intend for this plan to cover straightforward next steps to our next demonstrable milestone.
 We'll extend it as we go.

 We write down our findings as we go, to build up context for later tasks.
 When a task requires analysis, we use the section header as the task and write down our findings as that section's content.